chrisbroski/supportyourlocal/README.md

 ### Email

 Managing an email list and sending out newsletters and updates is something that I have not found a source I like for yet.
-This is the key feature.
+This is a key feature.

+### Browser Push Notifications

+Killer feature!
+This is what everyone will want.
+(So dont' implement until the core structures are done and there are at least 10 beta users.)

 ### Song List